nitad54448/yappari-5-1/README.md

 This instructs the program to read the fourth columns as Zr and the fifth as Zi (which are the calculated values saved in this file).
 Make sure you have the separator set as ";" which is the one used in this file.

-In the /files folder you will find some other files, experimental or simulated with other impedance programs and exemples of configurations for custom files (the configuration files can have any names or extenstions, I just use .ini to remember that it is not a datafile):
+In the /files folder and in /drt you will find some other files, experimental or simulated with other impedance programs and exemples of configurations for custom files (the configuration files can have any names or extenstions, I just use .ini to remember that it is not a datafile):

     _definition_file_3_columns.ini
     _definition_file_5_columns.ini